 Instead, the officer issues him a citation for “limited access speed,” an infraction that only carries a fine and not any points or potential license penalties that could be imposed by a court.

-Once the guy pays the ticket and it goes on his driving record, and even though the infraction didn’t carry any points, he will still get stuck with a mandatory additional revocation of either 1 or 5 years, depending on the length of his original revocation.
+If the guy pays the ticket and it goes on his driving record, and even though the infraction didn’t carry any points, he will still get stuck with a mandatory additional revocation of either 1 or 5 years, depending on the length of his original revocation.

-A single violation is one thing, but often enough, my team and I deal with people who have had multiple mandatory additional revocations because they keep getting caught driving while their license is revoked.
+In the real world, a single violation is one thing, but often enough, my team and I deal with people who have had multiple mandatory additional revocations because they keep getting caught driving while their license is revoked.

 And for all the problems people cause themselves, the Secretary of State isn’t perfect, either.
 It has been known to make mistakes on driving records and it is a MAJOR pain when we have to correct these errors.